mirumee/ariadne-codegen/README.md

 - `include_comments` (defaults to `"stable"`) - option which sets content of comments included at the top of every generated file.
 Valid choices are: `"none"` (no comments), `"timestamp"` (comment with generation timestamp), `"stable"` (comment contains a message that this is a generated file)
 - `convert_to_snake_case` (defaults to `true`) - a flag that specifies whether to convert fields and arguments names to snake case
 - `async_client` (defaults to `true`) - default generated client is `async`, change this to option `false` to generate synchronous client instead
+- `telemetry_client` (defaults to `false`) - default base clients doesn't support opentelemetry, change this option to `true` to use base client with opentelemetry
 - `files_to_include` (defaults to `[]`) - list of files which will be copied into generated package
 - `plugins` (defaults to `[]`) - list of plugins to use during generation